SexyCoders/libtime.cc/README.md

 You can compare add, substract etc between Time objects freely.

 ## formated output functions
-the toStringf function familly provides an easy way to create a string with your desired formatting for use in your application.
+The "toStringf" function familly provides an easy way to create a string with your desired formatting for use in your application.

+There are functions to only print date, time weekday etc but also the generic "toStringf" that prints anything in any format.

 the formatting is easy:
 - date format is specified as "mdy(l/s)(delimiter)" -> format defaults to long and delimiter defaults to "-"